TDarkShadow/iheartnewvegas/README.md

 ### How many plugins and mods are there?

-There are roughly 210 mods and 150 plugins total.
+There are roughly 200 mods and 150 plugins total.

-Unfortunately a lot of patching is required since many mods do not include fixes from the unofficial patch and conflicts between mods are a common occurrence, drastically increasing the amount of plugins required to solve issues.
+Unfortunately a lot of patching is required since many mods do not include fixes from the unofficial patch and conflicts between mods are a common occurrence, drastically increasing the amount of patches and plugins required to solve issues.

 ### How much space do I need to install these mods?